portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

-**Note: if the call is not comes from the specified caller numbers, the exclusive agent  works as the normal agent.**
+**Note: if the call is not comeing from the specified caller numbers, the exclusive agent  works as the normal agent.**

 #### VIP List

 PortSIP PBX provides the VIP Caller feature, make VIP customers feel special when trying to connect PortSIP PBX contact center.
-When the VIP call was determined,  the queue always give the top priority to the caller and pushed on top of the queue.
+When the VIP call was determined,  the queue always gives the top priority to the caller and pushed on top of the queue.